gurinderimpinge/StripeApiDoc/ContracteeStripeCreateAccount.md

 <pre>
 {
     "status": true,
-    "message": "New Contractee account has been created", "error": null,
+    "message": "New Contractee account has been created.", "error": null,
     "data": {
         "object": "account",